louis57xl-coder/AI-Scam-Detection/index.md

 ScamCheck v3.1 uses Google Gemini 2.5 Flash (or latest Flash version since 2.5 Flash is set to expire in June 2026) to deliver smarter, faster, and more accurate detection of romance scams, pig-butchering schemes, and financial manipulation in messages from any platform.

+- Download v31.exe (Windows Executable) or v31.py (Python Script) from https://github.com/louis57xl-coder/AI-Scam-Detection
+- Downlad README.md for instuctions on how to get started
 ---

 ### **📊 Real User Interface with Test Data**